joshmorgan1000/UTKH/README.md

 - Aligning energy flows into harmonic patterns.
 - Reducing destructive interference and energy dissipation.

-UTKH extends this principle universally, proposing that all stable systems—from atoms to galaxies—arise from resonance-driven minimization of instability.
+UTKH extends this principle universally, proposing that all stable systems — from atoms to galaxies — arise from resonance-driven minimization of instability.

 #### Symmetry and Harmonic Structures <a href="#symmetry-and-harmonic-structures"></a>
 Symmetry plays a critical role in resonance: